pachecod/babylonml/memory-bank/progress.md

 -   **NEW:** Build configuration updated to bundle `@babylonjs/core`; library rebuilt successfully.
 -   **NEW:** Material/Geometry timing issue resolved in `material.js` using a correctly implemented event listener (defined inline in `init`); library rebuilt successfully.
 -   **NEW:** Component initialization context handling in `ComponentManager.js` confirmed and corrected to use the component instance as `this`, resolving errors in `material.js` and `light.js`.
+-   **NEW:** Documentation overhauled: Added CDN links, restructured examples into `docs/examples/` with an overview and individual pages, updated `mkdocs.yml` navigation.
--   Next steps involve **deferred** testing/documentation updates, followed by implementing the next feature (Asset Management or Text Component).
+-   Next steps involve implementing the next features (Asset Management or Text Component), followed by deferred testing and README updates.

 ## Known Issues